• WKS010 Global Schedule

 • Chapter 42: Troubleshooting & Gemba-Driven Deviation Control

-• Chapter 43: Overcoming Resistance & Fostering a Lean-Agile Culture Chapter
+• Chapter 43: Overcoming Resistance & Fostering a Lean-Agile Culture

 • Chapter 45: Talent-Led Shift with AI-Supported Improvements